awuctl/awuctl/README.md

 <tr><td>x86 assembly<td>All instructions do their **own** thing with minimum latency
 <tr><td>JavaScript<td>Recursive anonymous callback assignment is the most readable programming paradigm
 <tr><td rowspan=3><b>Favorite software
-<td>Pandoc<td>Not a single type error to date; Reading such fine a Haskell is orgasmic
 <tr><td>radare2<td>Never had issues with it
 <tr><td>blkdiscard<td>Never had issues with it
 </table>